GreyRook/code-with-style/docs/process/index.md

 *Summary:* A Story Point is a relative unit of measure, decided upon and used by individual Scrum teams, to provide relative estimates of effort for completing requirements.

+A measure of team output:
-1. A relative estimation of effort for a requirement
+	* Describes the complexity, risk involved and uncertainty of a requirement
+	* Correlated to but not necessarily the same as effort
 	* Measured relative to a known “reference” story.
 At *Grey Rook* we grow accustomed over time to how complex one Story Point is
+	* Not necessarily comparable across teams
 	* Consistent over time for the same team
-	* Not necessarily comparable across teams
-	* Deliberately abstracted from common units of measurement (hours, meters, kilograms, etc.)
-	* Quick to use, once you have established a reference story
-2. A measure of team output
-	* Correlated to but not necessarily the same as effort
-	* Describes the complexity, risk involved and uncertainty of a requirement

-The complexity, risk involved and uncertainty of tickets is estimated using Story Points.
 These are given to each individual Story Ticket - and depending on the project, Bug Ticket - in the planning phase of a Sprint in a process called 'Planning Poker'.

 Every developer in the Planning Poker meeting needs to have an understanding of what work is to be done to complete the ticket that is to be estimated.